YaoLab-Bioinfo/intansv/index.md

 * [annotation of the human genome (GRCh38.p7) provided by GENCODE, Release 25]({{ BASE_PATH }}/assets/GffAnnotation/GRCh38.gencode.anno.RData)

 ### Report bugs
-If you find any bugs using intansv, please <a href="https://github.com/andrewhzau/intansv/issues" target="_blank">create an issue</a> or send me an email.
+If you find any bugs using intansv, please <a href="https://github.com/venyao/intansv/issues/intansv/issues" target="_blank">create an issue</a> or send me an email.

 ### Contact information
-Wen Yao, ywhzau at gmail.com
+ywhzau at gmail.com